 Recreate your budget and be sure you’ve included all your monthly expenses on it.
-If you have more expenses than the ones laid out in the cheat sheet, add them to your budget as well.

 There’s nothing worse than going through all the work of creating a budget only to realize that you forgot to include certain expenses and having to redo your whole budget to fit them in.

 3. YOU AREN’T TRACKING YOUR SPENDING

 If you aren’t tracking your spending, how are you going to know how much money you’ve spent?

 Tracking your spending habits is a vital part of any budget, and if you’re not doing it that may just be the reason why your budget isn’t working.

 Do you have a habit of paying full price for the things you need?
 If you are a name-brand chaser, it’s time to start exploring other options.